yubinzhen/CS100-WAYL-Project/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
+> We are interested in the idea of creating interactive experiences that engage users.
+An RPG will give us the most creative freedom.
+We are interested in creating our own turn-based game derived from Pokemon.
+We will be able to create our own features based on the Pokemon games while also learning how to implement the game mechanics and gameplay experiences that power them.
+We will also be able to add our own narrative spin on it.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
+>  C++
+Visual Studios Code
+Github/Git
+Valgrind
+GDB
+CMake

  > * What will be the input/output of your project?
+> Input: All input comes from the user's keyboard, which determines certain actions such as switching between Pokemon, choosing to battle a Pokemon, or selecting options during a battle.
+Output: The output includes updating and displaying the user and CPU Pokemon’s statuses, or the result of a certain action of the user.

  > * What are the features that the project provides?
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >